MicrosoftDocs/Advertising/advertising/msa-help/hlp_BA_CONC_UET_TagHelper.md

     You should remove the Non-JavaScript UET tag tracking code from this webpage.
 To learn about the difference between the two different UET tag tracking codes, see [Using the JavaScript UET tag tracking code](hlp_BA_CONC_UETv2NonJS.md).

-  - **How can I fix the “UET event is fired from within an iFrame” issue?**
+  - **How can I fix the â€œUET event is fired from within an iFrameâ€ issue?**

     We recommend that you place your UET tag outside of an iFrame and use a JavaScript tracking code.
 This placement will ensure that your conversions are accurately tracked and measured.

   - **How can I fix the "Non-JavaScript UET tag tracking code on this webpage" issue?**

     We recommend that you use the JavaScript tracking code instead.
 This will ensure your conversions are accurately tracked and measured.
-It also means that you don’t have to update the JavaScript code if Microsoft Advertising releases future changes to the UET tag tracking code.
+It also means that you donâ€™t have to update the JavaScript code if Microsoft Advertising releases future changes to the UET tag tracking code.
 To learn more about the difference between the two different UET tag tracking codes, see [Using the JavaScript UET tag tracking code](hlp_BA_CONC_UETv2NonJS.md).

   - **How can I fix the "Multiple UET tags on this webpage use the same event name" issue?**